 "No one has ever seen a dragon."

-He continued.
-Gandalf only smiled some more as he turned his head to stare into the darkness that was creeping ever closer.
+Gandalf only smiled some more as he turned his head to stare into the looming darkness.

 "No one has ever seen the wind; that does not mean it is not there."

 He was like a grandfather to him and he used to take him out of the town and show him fireworks.

 "If we could harvest the side of the mountain, then we would have enough food to last the whole winter."

 Ponto insisted, though there was little fight left in his voice.

 Gandalf had never been wrong about anything before.